Drawing Field Lines

 • All field lines are continuous curves or lines without breaks

-• Field lines never cross each other’s path
+• Field lines never touch or cross each other’s path

 • Field lines in the same direction tend to stay as far apart as possible